PFLAG: History

-In time the scope of the organization expanded to include bisexuals, and ultimately, transgender people, but the name remained P-FLAG.
+PFLAG later expanded its advocacy to include bisexual and transgender people.
 In particular, in 1998, gender identity, including transgender people, was added to the mission of PFLAG after a vote at their annual meeting in San Francisco.

-PFLAG was the first national LGBT organization to officially adopt a transgender-inclusive policy, vowing not only to include transgender people in all of its work, but also never to support any policies or laws that are not trans-inclusive.
+PFLAG was the first national LGBTQ organization to officially adopt a transgender-inclusive policy.
 In 2002, PFLAG's Transgender Network, also known as TNET, became PFLAG's first official "Special Affiliate", recognized with the same privileges and responsibilities as regular chapters.
 In 2013, TNET was replaced by the Transgender and Gender Nonconforming (TGNC) Advisory Council.

 In 2004, PFLAG/Chicago was inducted into the Chicago Gay and Lesbian Hall of Fame as a Friend of the Community.

 In 2013, Jeanne Manford was awarded the Presidential Citizens Medal by then President Barack Obama.

-In 2013, a bronze plaque was installed at The Church of the Village in Greenwich Village, memorializing the fact that the first meeting of what came to be PFLAG was held at the church in 1973.
+In 2013, a bronze plaque was installed at The Church of the Village in Greenwich Village, memorializing the first meeting of PFLAG at the church.
 The plaque reads,In 1972, Queens schoolteacher Jeanne Manford walked alongside her gay son, activist Morty Manford, at the 1972 Christopher Street Liberation Day Parade, carrying a sign that read 'Parents of Gays: Unite in Support of Our Children.'
-The overwhelming response to that simple act led Jeanne, her husband Jules, and early pioneers of the LGBT equality movement to create a support group for LGBT people, their parents, family, and friends.
+The overwhelming response to that simple act led Jeanne, her husband Jules, and early pioneers of the LGBTQ equality movement to create a support group for LGBTQ people, their parents, family, and friends.
 The first meeting of that group - now known as PFLAG - took place on this site in March 1973.
 Placed by the Greenwich Village Society for Historic Preservation in partnership with PFLAG members everywhere, in honor of the legacy of love that began here.In 2017, PFLAG celebrated the 45th anniversary of founder Jeanne Manford's famous march with her son, gay-rights activist Morty Manford.